-On this 10th day of , 2004, before me, the undersigned notary public, personally appeared Ellen A. Harley, and proved to me through satisfactory evidence of identification, which was
+On this Day of November , 2004, before me, the undersigned notary public, personally appeared Ellen A. Harley, and proved to me through satisfactory evidence of identification, which was personal knowledge/driver's license/passport/other: (circle one to be the person whose name is signed on the preceding or attached document, and acknowledged to me that she signed it voluntarily for its stated purpose.

-Notary Public: My commission expires: March 5,2013
+Notary Public: My commission expires: Mach 5, 2013